Asilo5/plant-shop/README.md

 ## View Plant Shop locally in your computer

-First, make sure to run the server of the [Plant Shop API](https://github.com/Asilo5/plant-shop-api)
+First, make sure to run the server of the [Plant Shop API](https://github.com/Asilo5/plant-shop-api), an API I built for this project.

 Once API server is running, clone the repo to your terminal :``` $ git clone https://github.com/Asilo5/plant-shop.git```